-SECTION TITLE PAGE NO.
+SECTION TITLE PAGE NO

-SERIAL NUMBER PLATE LOCATION A - 1
+SERIAL NUMBER LOCATION A - 1

 TRANSPORTING VEHICLE A - 1

 SERVICING THE ELECTRIC VEHICLE A - 1

-ROUTINE MAINTENANCE A - 1
+ROUTINE MAINTENANCE A - 2

 REAR AXLE A - 2

 BRAKES A - 2

 TIRES A - 2

 LIGHT BULB REPLACEMENT A - 2

-CARE AND CLEANING OF THE VEHICLE A - 2
+VEHICLE CLEANING AND CARE A - 2

 VEHICLE CARE PRODUCTS A - 3

-TOP AND WINDSHIELD A - 3
+SUN TOP AND WINDSHIELD A - 3

 HARDWARE A - 4

 TORQUE SPECIFICATIONS A - 4

 PERIODIC SERVICE SCHEDULE A - 5

 LIST OF ILLUSTRATIONS

-Fig. 1 Initial Service Chart A - 2 A - 4
+Fig. 1 Initial Service Chart A - 2

 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Warnings and Dangers
+Pay particular attention to all Notices, Cautions, Dangers and Warnings.

-Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Warnings and Dangers
+Read all of this manual to become thoroughly familiar with this vehicle.
+Pay particular attention to all Notices, Cautions, Dangers and Warnings.

-SERIAL NUMBER PLATE LOCATION
+SERIAL NUMBER LABEL LOCATION

-The serial number and manufacture date code label are on the vehicle.
+Two serial number and manufacture date code label are on the vehicle.
 One is placed on the body below the front, driver side of the seat.
 The other is located on the chassis under the seat.